UNESCO Chair - Profile

 k.steinbauer[at]fh-kaernten[dot]at

-Dr. Vid Švara
+Dr. rer. nat.
+Vid Švara

 Senior Researcher on Sustainable Management of Conservation Areas